+What’s up space ragers!
 The Transmisser is a modulated reverb with extra-long decay fed to a highly resonant filter.
 It is the sonic recreation of blowing your signal to bits, shooting it through a black hole then beaming it back down on a cloud of cosmic dust.
 It is a Blazar for musical instruments.

 If you can’t already tell, the Transmisser is not your every-day reverberation device.
 It does not do subtle.
 It does not do spring.
 It does not do a wood paneled rumpus room with 1" thick carpet.
 It will not recreate the classic sounds of the 60’s, 70’s and 80’s.
 The Transmisser will create an ultimate soundscape-y backdrop to your all-night guitar freak-out.
 It’ll quickly turn you into a one note per minute knob twiddler.
 It’ll make you want to break out that dusty old expression pedal to do slow riding filter sweeps for days.
 It’ll get you out of that stupid ergonomic chair, close that flaptop computer and force you to enjoy playing music again and that’s the most important thing, am I right?
+Huh?
+Am I?
+Hello?

-Decay: This controls how long the reverb trails last.
+1. Decay: This controls how long the reverb trails last.
 Trails become longer as you turn this clockwise.

-Rate: The Rate is hardwired for the optimum depth and controls the speed of the system-wide modulation in a narrow range that creates a sound far more unique than a simple modulated reverb.
+5. Rate: The Rate is hardwired for the optimum depth and controls the speed of the system-wide modulation in a narrow range that creates a sound far more unique than a simple modulated reverb.
 It is not only modulating the reverberation but also the Freq and Darkness within a small range that is dependent on where the Warp control is set.
-Faster clockwise and slower counter-clockwise.
+Faster clockwise and slower counterclockwise.

-4.625″ x 2.5″ x 2.25″ with knobs
+Measures: 4.75" x 2.50" x 2.25" with knobs

-Our pedals take a standard 9 volt DC power supply with a 2.1mm negative center barrel.
+This device takes a standard 9 volt DC power supply with a 2.1mm negative center barrel.
 We always recommend pedal-specific, transformer-isolated wall-wart power supplies or multiple isolated-output supplies.
 Pedals will make extra noise if there is ripple or unclean power.
 Switching-type power supplies, daisy chains and non-pedal specific power supplies do not filter dirty power as well and let through unwanted noise.
 Do not run at higher voltages!